ediathome/motion-macos-screenshothelper/README.md

       app_name: NSBundle.mainBundle.infoDictionary['CFBundleName'] # your application name needed for focusing the app with AppleScript
 }
 ```

+For screenshot_mode you may choose between SCREENSHOT_MODE_FULLSCREEN which will take a snapshot of your full screen or SCREENSHOT_MODE_MAINWINDOW which will try to find the application's main window and take a screenshot of this window's frame.

 ScreenshotHelper will make use of the screencapture command line tool.